jcalvarezlab/GenomicsCourse/README.md

-# GenomicsCourse
+# Genomics Course
-Grad course of fundamental tools applied to the genomics with focus in plant biology
+Grad course in fundamental tools applied to genomics with a focus on plant biology